PROOF THAT RECOVERY IS POSSIBLE!

 MY RECOVERY STORY

-Hi, my name is Shannon, and I was an alcoholic and addict for nearly fifteen years of my life.
+Hi, my name is Shannon, and I was an alcoholic and addict for nearly fifteen years.
 Today, I am celebrating many years in long-term recovery, and I'm not just sober, but I'm happy, healthy, and thriving both professionally and personally.
-I've been able to transform my life from an experience of shame and darkness to one filled with light, love, forgiveness, and acceptance.
-I've come a long way considering that in 2011 I woke up in a jail cell (for the fourth time in my life) with a horrific hangover, still slightly intoxicated, and refusing to believe that I had an addiction problem.
+I've transformed my life from an experience of shame and darkness to one filled with light, love, forgiveness, and acceptance.
+I've come a long way, considering that in 2011 I woke up in a jail cell (for the fourth time in my life) with a horrific hangover, still slightly intoxicated, and refusing to believe that I had an addiction problem.

-Very few people knew that when I got drunk and high for the first time at age of fifteen, I was immediately hooked.
-They didn't know that by the age of 21, I was a hardcore alcoholic and opiate addict with one DUI under my belt.
-They didn't know I'd done jail time or been court-ordered to 60 days of house arrest and three years of probation, or that I was a felon and couldn't operate a vehicle without an interlock.
+Very few people knew I started drinking and getting high at fifteen.
+They didn't know that by age 21, I was a hardcore alcoholic and opiate addict with one DUI under my belt.
+They didn't think I'd done jail time, been court-ordered to 60 days of house arrest and three years of probation, or that I was a felon and couldn't operate a vehicle without an interlock.
 I was ashamed and embarrassed.
-I feared isolation, rejection, and judgement by my peers and community members.
+I feared isolation, rejection, and judgment by my peers and community members.

 In 2012, after two years in recovery, I realized that even though I was sober and had come very far in my recovery process, I was stuck emotionally, spiritually, and mentally.
-One night before bed I realized why: I was hiding a huge part of my life journey, and through this one seemingly small act I was, in a sense, isolating, rejecting, and judging myself.
+One night before bed, I realized why: I was hiding a huge part of my life journey, and this was an act of self-rejection, which was causing me great harm.

 That night I decided to take a risk and spill my guts in a 500-word status update on Facebook.
-In my update I shared my addiction story, including many of the things I was most ashamed of.
-My ugly past was finally out there for everyone to like or dislike and even comment on.
+In my post, I shared my addiction story, including many things I was most ashamed of.
+My ugly past was finally out there for everyone to like, dislike, and even comment on.
 It was terrifying, but at the same time, it was so incredibly freeing.
 Finally, my dark secret was no longer lurking and threatening to expose me.
 I had nothing left to hide.

-For anyone out there who is struggling today, please know you are not alone, and no matter how bleak your life may look, today recovery is possible.
+For anyone out there who is struggling today, please know you are not alone, and no matter how bleak your life may look, recovery is possible.
 I'm living proof.
 If I can do it, so can you.
-It's much easier to find recovery when you have a peer to talk to—somebody who has been there and who can listen without judgement.
+It's much easier to recover when you have a peer to talk to—somebody who has been there and can listen without judgment.
 So if you need support, contact me.
 I'll help you connect with a recovery community in your area.